-Compared to the Arona (below), the electric SUV has a sporty design, thanks to the visibly short overhangs, the upright nose, the short hood, large wheels, and the rakish D-pillar.
-It should offer better cabin space with smaller dimensions, thanks to the expanded interior length, flat floor, and clever packaging of components in the MEB.
-Considering its price and target audience, expect a battery capacity of 30-35 kWh with a range of around 250 km (WLTP) between charges.
+While details are awaited, the first Seat electric car is expected to cost around €20,000 ($20,183).
+Compared to the Arona, it should offer better cabin space with smaller dimensions, thanks to the expanded interior length, flat floor, and fewer components.
+Considering its price and target audience, expect a battery capacity of around 40 kWh with a range of around 300 km (WLTP) between charges.

+The Volkswagen Group-owned Spanish automaker has set a goal of producing more than 500,000 urban electric cars annually for the various group brands in Martorell and Pamplona and put Spain on “electric wheels.”
 To price its small EV models affordably, Volkswagen Group plans to localize to the highest possible level.
-The company is considering establishing a battery cell gigafactory with a strategic partner in Spain.
-It expects to ramp up the plant’s annual capacity to 40-gigawatt hours by the end of the decade and plans to source electric car components also locally.
+The company is establishing a 200-acre battery cell gigafactory in Spain, which will begin operations in 2026.
+It expects to ramp up the plant’s annual capacity to 40 gigawatt hours by the end of the decade and plans to source electric car components also locally.

-VW Group is considering converting Spain into a strategic pillar and hub for its small EV models.
+VW Group is converting Spain into a strategic pillar and hub for its small EV models.
 The company will likely produce all cars in the “Small BEV Family” in the country, with derivative models wearing the Skoda and Volkswagen badges, making climate-neutral e-mobility available to more buyers in Europe.
 VW Group says that it aims to convert the Seat production plant in Martorell into an EV-only factory.
-On July 13, the company announced that the Volkswagen Group and Seat are willing to cooperate with the government of Spain to build the nation into a leading e-mobility hub and that it would apply to participate in the Strategic Project for Economic Recovery and Transformation (PERTE).
+The company announced that the Volkswagen Group and Seat are willing to cooperate with the government of Spain to build the nation into a leading e-mobility hub and that it would apply to participate in the Strategic Project for Economic Recovery and Transformation (PERTE).

 Featured image: TopElectricSUV imagines a future Seat electric car for the segment occupied by the Arona.